Altra Lone Peak 4

 Fit

-Popularised by ultra-distance trail runners, the Lone Peak has also become a favourite among through-hikers, due to its wide toe-box, allowing tired, swollen feet to relax and toes to move naturally.
+Popular among ultra-distance trail runners, the Lone Peak has also become a through-hiker favourite — particularly on long-distance trails like the Pacific Crest and Appalachian Trails — thanks to its wide toe box, which allows tired, swollen feet to relax and move naturally.

-If you have narrow feet, look elsewhere – you’ll be swimming in these shoes – but for everyone who generally find trail shoes to be too narrow around your toes, the Lone Peak might just be a game changer!
+If you have narrow feet, look elsewhere — you’ll be swimming in these.
+But if you often find traditional trail shoes too tight around your toes, the Lone Peak might just change your hiking life.

 Lacing